CloudCasa Pro Restore Guide

 See Cluster Restore Wizard for more information about configuring a restore job.

-Now click Restore and CloudCasa will do the rest!
-You can watch the progress of your restore job in the Dashboard Activity pane.
+Now click “Save & Restore” and CloudCasa will do the rest!
+You can watch the progress of your restore job in the Dashboard “Activity” tab or the Dashboard/Activity page.
+Click on the job name to see more details.
 You can also edit and re-run it, if you wish, under the Clusters/Restores tab.